Luxembourg

 Accompanying police escort motorcycles have smaller plates with just this orange and blue colouring.

-Diplomatic Plates
+Diplomatic Vehicles

 Export Plates

 Vehicles purchased for subsequent export have normal colour plates: a serial number of four digits (since July 2003, three previously) prefixed by the date of expiry (the month number above the last two digits of the year) and suffixed by EXP vertically aligned.
+Plates were only available in a short format of 340 × 110 mm.
+Since October 2023 the plate size was changed to 520 × 110 mm.
+The registration number still consists of a four digit serial followed by the letters EX in full size, that are not part of the registration number.

 Dealer Plates